Caleb & Brown

 Why Are Large-Cap Cryptocurrencies Considered to Have Lower Risk Profile?

 It goes without saying that cryptocurrency investments are more often than not more volatile than stocks or any other traditional investments.
-But some investors see large-cap cryptos as a sign of stability within a volatile market.
-The large-cap coins which have shown growth over time (not overnight growth) usually have high liquidity.
+That said, investors see large-cap cryptos as stable investments within a volatile market.
+The large-cap coins which have shown growth over time (not overnight growth) usually have high liquidity, characteristics similar to the largest and long-standing publicly listed companies – stalwarts like General Motors, Ford and other multinational giants.

 Market Cap vs. Cash Inflow